What Happens If You Miss a Life Insurance Premium Payment?

 blueCheck icon

-Life insurance policies vary by state and insurer.
-Grace periods, reinstatement options, and specific terms depend on your individual policy.
-Consult your policy documents and speak with your insurance provider for details specific to your coverage.
+Life insurance terms differ by state and insurer.
+Grace periods, reinstatement windows and other conditions are set by your individual policy, so check your policy documents and contact your provider directly for details.

 What Happens If I Miss a Life Insurance Payment?

-What happens after that grace period depends on your policy type.
-Term life insurance has no cash value, so the policy moves directly toward lapse once you miss the payment deadline.
-Permanent life insurance (whole life or universal life) works differently because these policies build cash value over time.
+What happens next depends on your policy type.
+Term life has no cash value, so a missed deadline moves the policy straight toward lapse.
+Permanent policies, whole life and universal life, build cash value over time, which changes how a lapse plays out.

 What Happens If You Miss a Term Life Insurance Premium Payment?

-Term life insurance provides coverage for a set period, and it doesn't accumulate cash value.
-If you miss a payment, your policy enters the grace period immediately.
-Pay within that window and you're back on track.
-Miss the deadline and your policy lapses, ending your coverage entirely.
+Term life covers a fixed period and builds no cash value.
+Miss a payment and your policy enters the grace period right away.
+Pay within that window and coverage continues without interruption.
+Miss the deadline and the policy lapses, ending coverage entirely.

 What Happens If You Miss a Permanent Life Insurance Payment?